nicolasWeickert/nicolasWeickert/README.md

 - 👋 Hi, I’m @nicolasWeickert
+     Junior web developer, following a professional retraining, I want to continue to train myself and gain skills in different languages.
+I am currently working        mainly on symfony / php and will start working on React.

-- 👀 I’m interested in ethical, solidarity or innovative development
+- 👀 I’m interested in ethical, solidarity or innovative development.

-- 🌱 I’m currently learning symfony
+- 🌱 I’m currently learning symfony.

-- 💞️ I’m looking to collaborate on innovative project
+- 💞️ I’m looking to collaborate on innovative project.

 - 📫 How to reach me: n2weickert@gmail.com

 <!---